Modeling a Light Bulb, All Forms of Heat Transfer

 Below is a model of a light bulb where you can see the temperature distribution on the outside of the bulb and the distribution of temperature and pressure inside the bulb:

-This example of natural convection in a light bulb is worked through step-by-step in this archived Heat Transfer webinar.
-Check it out if you want to learn how to set up and model such a multiphysics problem.
-Also have a closer look at the Free Convection in a Light Bulb model in our Model Gallery.
+This example of natural convection in a light bulb is worked through step-by-step in the Free Convection in a Light Bulb model in our Model Gallery.

 It’s a multiphysics world, and our software caters to engineers looking to model real-world applications.